mr-narwaria/AudioText-to-SignLanguage/README.md

 # Technology Requirement
 > - Django Framework is used for website building and backend control.
-> - Frontend using HTML,CSS,JavaScript.
+> - Frontend using HTML, CSS, and JavaScript.
 > - Text Preprocessing using Natural Language Toolkit(NLTK).

 ## Prerequisites